Rupert Mayer: Army chaplain

 From 1914, Mayer volunteered as a chaplain in the First World War.
 He was initially assigned to a camp hospital; but was later made a Field Captain and sent to the fronts in France, Poland and Romania as chaplain to a division of soldiers.
 His bravery was legendary and he was held in great esteem by the soldiers.
 When there was fighting at the front, Mayer would be found himself crawling along the ground from one soldier to the next talking to them, and administering the sacraments to them.
 In December 1915, Mayer was the first chaplain to win the Iron Cross for bravery in recognition of his work with the soldiers at the front.
 In December 1916, he lost his left leg after it was injured in a grenade attack.
 He returned to Munich to convalesce and was referred to as the Limping Priest.

 Mayer worked managing a clerical retreat, as a preacher, and as of 1921 as a leader of the men's sodality in Munich.
-Mayer introduced Sunday Masses at the main railroad terminal for the convenience of travelers.
+Mayer introduced Sunday Masses at the main railway terminal for the convenience of travellers.